 - POOR DELIVERY

 You may have written a fabulous speech, an instant classic up there with the Gettysburg Address.
 But if you don’t get the message across to your audience, it will be a disappointment.
 Your delivery counts.
 Big time.
+Especially in the age of Covid where there is a desperate need for good virtual entertainers and communicators.
 Here are some pointers for improving your delivery while on the platform:

 - Make eye contact with your audience.

 - Crank up your energy!
 Feel nervous?
 That’s OK, that’s just adrenaline pumping you up for a great talk.

 - Vary your vocal range… This means raise your voice, lower your voice, whisper, and use the most powerful device ever known to great speakers: The power of silent pauses.

 - Get as close to your audience as possible.
 The closer you get, the better your speech will get.
 This doesn’t mean you deliver the whole talk from the floor.
 It’s about making a connection with your attendees (before, during, and after your speech).

 - Enjoy yourself.
 Believe that you have something valuable to share.
 You do.
 Your group will have a great time when you do!

 Incorporate these 15 Positives and avoid the 5 Problems, and you will increase the impact of your next inspirational message, keynote speech, or after-dinner address.
 Remember that the time you put into your speech before you give it will enhance the experience for you and your audience.